 For almost a quarter of a century, the Anglo Asian Friendship Society has been pioneering a new paradigm of grass roots political, social and community engagement.
 Please contact us if you think we can assist or you would like to discuss our project further.

 2006 Peace Gold Medal

 Ambassador for Peace

 Crestone, Colorado is an outdoor human cremation facility in the United States.
 Some may consider it an archaic tradition, but the facility in Crestone will perform a funeral pyre for anyone, regardless of their religion.

 The facility is unique in the U.S. as it is a crematorium where family can participate in the outdoor cremation of a loved one.

 The funeral pyre is constructed from a concrete and brick-lined hearth topped with a steel grate.

-The legalisation of the Funeral Pyre in UK – a traditional Hindu funeral is finally legal in Britain thanks to Devinder Kumar Ghai (Baba Ghai) the Founding President of Anglo-Asian Friendship Society.
+The legalisation of the Funeral Pyre in UK – a traditional Hindu funeral is finally legal in Britain thanks to Davender Kumar Ghai (Baba Ghai) the Founding President of Anglo-Asian Friendship Society.

 The following video bears the media coverage in The Times of India with Arnab Goswami interviewing Baba Ghai on the subject and other national media broadcasts.

 House of Commons – Home Affairs Section statement